 The following tips will help your child use the step ladder approach successfully

-• Let your child decide what tasks they add to their ladder.
-If you do need to help with this, make a few suggestions but let your child choose.
-As much as possible, your child needs to feel like they’re an active participant in this process and that they have control over how they work through their anxiety.
+- Let your child decide what tasks to add to their ladder.
+If they need help with this, make a few suggestions, but let your child choose.
+Your child needs to feel like an active participant in this process and that they have control over how they work through their anxiety.

-• Teach your child some strategies for managing their anxiety before you start.
+- Before you start, teach your child some strategies for managing their anxiety.
 Strategies like deep breathing exercises, positive affirmations, or zones of regulation can help your child get through challenging situations.

-The Anxiety Step Ladder Work Book will help you piece together and plan your step ladder with your child.
+The Anxiety Step Ladder Work Sheets will help you piece together and plan your step ladder with your child.

 Step Ladder Work Book